 Sell through a dealership.

-To ensure that you get top dollar for your car, it might be in your best interest to go with a dealer.
-While dealers will take their cut of the total price you receive when selling your car, they also know how to market and advertise so that people are willing to pay more money because there is less risk involved.
+To ensure that you get top dollar for your car, it might be best to go with a dealer.
+While dealers will take their cut off the total price you receive when selling your car, they also know how to market and advertise so that people are willing to pay more money because there is less risk involved.
 In this case, you may need to explore a nationwide classic car dealership within your vicinity because they can help you with different options to get the money you are looking for.
-Many buyers who come from out of state to buy a vehicle will want the convenience of dealing with professionals who can ensure that all necessary paperwork is in order.
+Many buyers who come out of state to buy a vehicle will want the convenience of dealing with professionals who can ensure that all necessary paperwork is in order.

 Explore online auction sites

 If you are not interested in selling your retro car for less than what it’s worth, another option would be listing it on an online auction site like eBay Motors or Craigslist, where potential buyers have more competition when they are in a bidding war.
 Of course, you will have to decide how much money is worth your time and effort and the risk of selling it for less than what you wanted.

 To avoid selling your car for a lower price, consider setting up a reserve price that the vehicle must reach before anyone can buy it.
 Buyers don’t want to lose money, but they will be less likely to outbid you for this type of vehicle because there is a chance that someone else might bid even higher than them, leaving them empty-handed in the end.
 Rest assured that someone else might be willing to pay more during the auction.

 It would help if you also considered whether or not your state has any laws or regulations that make it more challenging to sell a car privately, such as having an inspection done on the vehicle before you can transfer ownership.
 This wastes time and money because buyers will have fewer reasons to bid high when they could buy one from someone willing to do all of this for them to get the process done quickly.